KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

     extractors, comments are only downloaded at the end, and so this field cannot be used)
 -   age_limit (numeric): Age restriction for the video (years)
--   live_status (string): One of 'is_live', 'was_live', 'is_upcoming',
+-   live_status (string): One of "is_live", "was_live", "is_upcoming",
-    'not_live'
+    "not_live"
 -   is_live (boolean): Whether this video is a live stream or a fixed-length video
 -   was_live (boolean): Whether this video was originally a live stream
 -   playable_in_embed (string): Whether this video is allowed to play in embedded players on other sites
--   availability (string): Whether the video is 'private', 'premium_only', 'subscriber_only', 'needs_auth', 'unlisted' or
+-   availability (string): Whether the video is "private", "premium_only", "subscriber_only", "needs_auth", "unlisted" or
-    'public'
+    "public"
 -   start_time (numeric): Time in seconds where the reproduction should start, as specified in the URL
 -   end_time (numeric): Time in seconds where the reproduction should